-At October 31, 2021, changes to government agencies or programs are estimated to increase the Office's costs by \$15 thousand.
-See Section 4.1 - Impact of Changes to Government Agencies on the 2022-23 Work Plan for further detail.
+The Provincial Auditor Act requires the Office to audit all government agencies.
+Changes including the Government's restructuring, creation, and wind-up of agencies, along with changes to the Government's use of appointed auditors, affect the Office's work plan and total costs.
+At September 30, 2023, changes to government agencies or programs are estimated to increase the Office's costs by \$44 thousand.
+See Section 4.1 - Impact of Changes to Government Agencies on the 2024-25 Work Plan for further detail.

 While the use of appointed auditors reduces the Office's costs, it increases the total cost of auditing to taxpayers in that two auditors are involved.
 When the Government appoints a second auditor (appointed auditor), the Office follows the recommendations of the Task Force on Roles, Responsibilities, and Duties of Auditors.
-Following these recommendations ensures the Office serves the Assembly efficiently and minimizes the duplication of effort.
+Following these recommendations ensures the Office serves the Assembly efficiently and minimizes duplication of effort.
 Section 4.5 - Total Costs to Audit Government Agencies sets out the total costs to audit government agencies for the last five years.

-Changes in inflation rates affecting goods and services (such as contracted staff assistance, office software and security licensing, supplies, and audit travel [e.g., hotel rates]).
-The Office estimates an increase of \$17 thousand based on a modest anticipated inflationary increase of 1.5% on its cost of goods and services.
+Changes in inflation rates affecting goods and services

+Changes in inflation impact contracted staff assistance, office software and security licensing, supplies, and audit travel (e.g., hotel rates).
+The Office anticipates the ability to absorb inflationary pressures in these areas based on a modest anticipated inflationary increase of 3% on its cost of goods and services.
+For example, the Office anticipates facility maintenance cost reductions as a result of the recent renovations completed by the landlord as part of the Office's lease.